tbrixen/dotfiles/README.md

 * shellcheck (for Bash scripts)
 * hadolint (for Dockerfiles)

+### Intellisence

+VIM uses coc.nvim for intellisense.
+This needs NodeJS on the PATH.

 ## Vim and Tmux integration

 The Vim plugin [vim-tmux-navigation](https://github.com/christoomey/vim-tmux-navigator) together with the Tmux plugin [vim-tmux-navigation](https://github.com/christoomey/vim-tmux-navigator) provides seamless split/pane navigation using the following key-bindings